 If you are unsure if your data is currently housed in our EU data center, you can check within your App Settings to confirm.
 At the top, navigate to the Info tab and you'll see where your data is hosted under the section: Data Location.

 The short answer here is yes.
-Although we can make sure information we collect and store is compliant, the act you take in acquiring information from your own users may require additional steps to be compliant.
+Although we can make sure that the information we collect and store is compliant, the actions you take in acquiring information from your own users may require additional steps to be compliant.